syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 # Strip Lines

-Essential Gantt provides support for adding strip lines in the Gantt chart region which will denote an important event in a sequential timeline.
-By using this feature, you can add the strip lines to highlight the important days in your project.
-You can add the collection of strip lines through the provided API.
+The Gantt provides support to add strip lines in the Gantt chart region that denotes an important event in a sequential timeline.
+By using this feature, you can add strip lines to highlight the important days in your project.
+You can add a collection of strip lines using the provided API.

 ## Strip lines in Essential Gantt support the following features:

 Strip lines can be repeatable in the Gantt chart region based on repeat behavior and repeat interval.

 * You can modify the content or appearance of the strip lines at run time by changing the values of the underlying collection source.
-* Strip line visibility can be toggled by using the [`ShowStripLines`](https://help.syncfusion.com/cr/wpf/Syncfusion.Gantt.Wpf~Syncfusion.Windows.Controls.Gantt.GanttControl~ShowStripLines.html) property in GanttControl.
+* The visibility of strip lines can be toggled using the [`ShowStripLines`](https://help.syncfusion.com/cr/wpf/Syncfusion.Gantt.Wpf~Syncfusion.Windows.Controls.Gantt.GanttControl~ShowStripLines.html) property in the Gantt control.

 The Gantt control will get the information from the application to draw the strip lines.
 Gantt will accept the strip line information in the form of a collection of StripLineInfo objects and process it to draw the strip lines.